Skip to main content

 Full mode with persistent memory

-Real LLM, SQLite-backed storage.
-Facts, session arcs, and style rules survive CLI restart.
+Real LLM with durable configured storage.
+Facts, session arcs, and style rules survive restart; Postgres is recommended for the local durable path.

 --mode auto \